floydspace/serverless-esbuild/README.md

       ignore: ['temp/**/*']
 ```

-Note: When overriding ignore pattern, remember to ignore `.build` directory to avoid endless compilation.
+Note: When overriding the ignore pattern, remember to ignore `.build` directory to avoid endless compilation.

-#### serverless-dynamodb-local
+#### Serverless Dynamodb Local

 Configure your service the same as mentioned above, but additionally add the `serverless-dynamodb-local`
 plugin as follows: